The Power Of Retail Shelf Advertising

 Shop shelf clips

-Ticket clips and grips are available in a variety of styles to ensure you can always attach essential information to your products and shelves, even shelving without a datastrip at the edge, such as wire rack shelving.
+Ticket clips and grips come in a variety of styles.
+They make sure you can always add important data to your shelf.
+This is true even for shelves without a datastrip on the edge, like wire racking.

-Before choosing your shop shelf signs, however, you may need to identify what type of shelves you have, as this may affect the type of sign fixings you require.
-Knowing what types of retail shelving you have could save you time and money, as investing in the wrong type of retail shelf sign fixings could be a costly mistake.
+Before choosing your shop shelf signs, however, you may need to identify what type of shelves you have.
+This may affect the type of sign fixings you require.
+Investing in the wrong type of retail shelf sign fixings could be a costly mistake.
+Therefore, knowing what types of retail shelving you have could save you time and money.

 4 types of retail shelving:

 • Flat shelves - These come in a wide range of materials, depths and styles, including slatwall and twinslot varieties.
-Flat shelf edges are a convenient option as you can simply fix your shelf strips with adhesive, or slot on POS clips.
+Flat shelf edges are convenient as you can simply fix your shelf strips with adhesive or slot-on POS clips.

 • Glass shelves - These normally have quite a narrow depth, and present the challenges of being both fragile and completely clear.
 This means you will want to use discreet sign fixings, like data strips for glass and wire shelving.

-• Wire shelves - With wire basket shelving and grid shelves you are unable to use standard shelf edge strips, therefore two-way spring clips, basket sign holders and metal s hooks are all useful.
+• Wire shelves - With wire baskets and grid shelves you're unable to use standard shelf edge strips.
+Therefore spring clips, basket sign holders and metal S hooks are all useful.

-• Tegometall shelves - These are one of the most popular retail shelving types as they are so robust, as well as being easy to construct and reconfigure.
+• Tegometall shelves - This is one of the most popular retail shelving types.
+They're really robust, and easy to construct and reconfigure.
 Standard tegometal shelf edge strips clip on quickly and can be reused.

 Slatwall and twinslot shelving in retail for flat shelf signs